-Applications include a diverse range of software such as office suites, thin clients, PDF readers, and downloadable smartphone apps.
-The TOE includes any software in the application installation package, even those pieces that may extend the functionality of the underlying platform, such as kernel drivers.
+Applications include a diverse range of software such as office suites, thin clients, PDF readers, downloadable smartphone apps, and apps running in a cloud container.
+The TOE includes any software in the application installation package, even those pieces that may extend or modify the functionality of the underlying platform, such as kernel drivers.
 Many platforms come bundled with applications such as web browsers, email clients and media players and these too should be considered subject to the requirements defined in this document although the expectation of formal Common Criteria evaluation depends upon the national scheme.
 BIOS and other firmware, the operating system kernel, and other systems software (and drivers) provided as part of the platform are outside the scope of this document.